CourtneySmith32/Altimeter_waves/README.md

 To contribute please fork the project make your changes and submit a pull request.
 We will do our best to work through any issues with you and get your code merged into the main branch.

-If you found a bug, have questions, or are just having trouble with RADWave, please email Tristan Salles at tristan.salles@sydney.edu.au
+If you found a bug or have any questions please email Tristan Salles at tristan.salles@sydney.edu.au

 # License